Parameter Configuration

 JSON Configuration

-file provides additional parameter configuration options, taking precedence over CSV/Table
+The optimization.json file provides additional parameter configuration options, taking precedence over CSV/Table input for:

 Set